CelestialPaler/DeepLearningDevelopingKit/README.md

 *   Simple and intuitive.
 *   High-efficiency
-*   Modulariztion
+*   Modularization
 *   Expandability

 ## Developing Status
 Under developing:
-*   Layer and Module
+*   Data Set Management
-*   Port for flexibility in linking Modules
+*   Module and Port for flexibility in linking Modules
 *   Acceleration using CUDA
 <p>&nbsp;&nbsp;&nbsp;&nbsp;This is still an early stage of development.
 So, it`s welcomed for anyone to contribute to this project.
 Feel free to upload your code or pull a request.
 More than anything, please share your idea and give me some precious advices.
 XD</p>